Notarized Letter of Invitation for a Canadian Visitor Visa: What to Know

 There are clear flags that move a file out of "host writes the letter, notary witnesses, file goes" territory and into "speak to a representative first."
 The following are the most common, and any one of them is enough to pause and call before booking the notary appointment.

 A previous refusal of the visitor's TRV.
 A refusal letter contains specific reasons.
 Re-submitting without addressing those reasons is a waste of fees and time.
-A representative reads the refusal, advises on what changed, and helps assemble a re-submission that addresses the specific concern.
-The notarized invitation letter is one piece of that re-submission — not the strategy.
+An authorized representative can review the refusal and advise on the response.
+Do not add notarization unless the revised checklist, representative, or receiving party specifically asks for it, or the host independently chooses witnessed-signature evidence.

 Misrepresentation history on the host's or visitor's record.
 Misrepresentation findings carry multi-year inadmissibility consequences under IRPA.
 A new invitation letter does not undo prior findings.
 This is exclusively a representative's case.